The internship season is upon us. It might be better to say that it never ended.

 Lower starting wages, barely better chances of getting a job, less interesting work while on the internship, why would students offer to work for free at all?

 At the end of the day, the solution is not quite as simple.
 Taking an unpaid internship in finance is not the same as taking an unpaid internship in social services, for example.
-If you intent to enter a field where you simply do not see many (if any) paid internships advertised, the field itself may require unpaid internships as a proving ground.
+If you intend to enter a field where you simply do not see many (if any) paid internships advertised, the field itself may require unpaid internships as a proving ground.
 This is especially the case in industries like fashion and writing.

 The truth of the matter is, though, that even in these industries where unpaid internships are the norm, you will probably struggle to find work after graduating because the industries themselves are so competitive.